The Walking Dead started as a comic book series and has become a full-on cultural phenomenon when it became an AMC television show.

 Rick’s home in season one is a real house in Grant Park at Cherokee Avenue and Grant Park Place.
 Morgan’s house is around the corner at Ormond and Rawlins streets.
 The group also went to the Centers for Disease Control, which used the Cobb Energy Centre as an exterior location.

-Recently, Tyler Perry Studios at Fort McPherson has been used as “The Kingdom,” but it’s not open to tours.
+Tyler Perry Studios at Fort McPherson has been used as “The Kingdom,” but it’s not open to tours.
 But the former Army base is sometimes partially open for special events.
+Season 9 was also filmed at the Georgia State Capitol including on the marble stairs.

 Just outside of town, you can see the “pudding house” where Carl enjoyed a Costco-sized can of chocolate pudding and the “claimer house” where Rick hid from the Claimers.